 The terms with tilde means they are model given. ${\Pi}^a (a=u,d,s)$ means the lowest order quark loop divided by $g^2$. $\eta$ is the correction factor which is necessary to keep the previous equation array having reasonable solutions, in this paper we use $\eta=0.02$.
-The presence of such correction factor is caused by the bare vertex approximation and the neglecting of gluon and ghost loops \cite{HW}.
+The presence of such correction factor is caused by the bare vertex approximation and the neglecting of gluon and ghost loops.

-With the previous equations we can calculate the propagators of u,d,s quarks.
+With the previous equations we can calculate the propagators of $u,d,s$ quarks.
 Then we can use them to study the chiral phase transition by calculating the quark condensate and the chiral susceptibility.
 The quark condensate and the chiral susceptibility at finite temperature can be written as

-for each flavour, in which $N_c$ is the color factor, the trace is over Dirac indices.
-When $T>T_{CEP}$ both the curves of quark condensate and chiral susceptibility along with chemical potential are continuous and the quark condensate curve is steepest at the critical point while the chiral susceptibility curve has a finite peak.
-As the temperature close to $T_{CEP}$ the quark condensate curve becomes steeper and steeper and the peak of chiral susceptibility curve becomes higher and higher (toward to infinity at last).
-When $T<T_{CEP}$ both the curves of quark condensate and chiral susceptibility are discontinuous and there is a chemical potential segment in which they have two values (one corresponding to Nambu solution, one corresponding to Wigner solution).
-As the temperature increases from a lower value to $T_{CEP}$ that chemical potential segment would become smaller and smaller, at last it shrinks to a point at $(\mu_{CEP},T_{CEP})$.
+for each flavour of quark, in which $N_c$ is the color factor, the trace is over Dirac indices.
+When $T>T_{CEP}$ both curves of quark condensate and chiral susceptibility along with chemical potential are continuous and the quark condensate curve is steepest at the critical point while the chiral susceptibility curve has a finite peak.
+As the temperature decreases to $T_{CEP}$ the quark condensate curve becomes steeper and steeper and the peak of chiral susceptibility curve becomes higher and higher (toward to infinity at last).
+When $T<T_{CEP}$ both curves of quark condensate and chiral susceptibility are discontinuous and there is a chemical potential segment in which both curves have two values (one value corresponding to Nambu solution, another corresponding to Wigner solution).
+As the temperature increases from a lower value to $T_{CEP}$ such chemical potential segment would become smaller and smaller and at last shrinks to a point at $(\mu_{CEP},T_{CEP})$.